maitrungduc1410/WebRTC-Demo/README.md

 - Then `WebRTCDemo.xcworkspace` (NOT `WebRTCDemo.xcodeproj`, note the filename)
 - Change the URL string in `CallViewController` to your local IP and keep the port `4000` (Eg: `http://192.168.1.129:4000`)

+> By default audio will be played using internal microphone.
+If you want to play audio by Speaker (for louder sound).
+Then uncomment 2 sections in `CallViewController.swift` that I marked

 # Note when develop with Android
 When develop, to get a detail debug information.
 Do the following:
 - Go to `/app/src/main/AndroidManifest.xml`, comment `android:process=":CallActivityProcess"` in `CallActivity`